Checkmarx/kics/docs/configuration-file.md

 verbose = true
 log-file = true
-queries-path = "path to directory with queries (default ./assets/queries) (default './assets/queries')" output-path = "file path to store result in json format" exclude-paths = "exclude paths or files from scan" no-progress = false type = "type of queries to use in the scan"
+queries-path = "path to directory with queries (default ./assets/queries) (default './assets/queries')" output-path = "directory path to store result in output formats" output-formats = "formats the result will be exported" exclude-paths = "exclude paths or files from scan" no-progress = false type = "type of queries to use in the scan"